We can save you from falling victim to the latest ‘wellbeing trends’ with a wellbeing audit.

-The audit covers four branches of wellbeing in the workplace.e. factors influencing individual employees such as lifestyle choices, happiness, social support at work as well as factors about the physical work environment.
+The Wellbeing@Work Audit covers four branches of wellbeing in the workplace.e. factors influencing individual employees such as lifestyle choices, happiness, social support at work as well as factors about the physical work environment.
 The team and culture branches consider leadership, expectations, autonomy, values and more.

 The Audit Includes:

 - Focus Groups, to dive deep into factors driving your wellbeing culture (or lack of).